BluEye-Robotics/blueye.sdk/docs/quick_start.md

 ![text](https://blueyenostorage.blob.core.windows.net/sdkimages/rtsp-in-vlc.gif)

-For lower latency streaming (on a PC) you can see the [`Gstreamer instructions`](./video/basic-gstreamer-pipeline.md), or if you just want to watch a low latency stream you can download the Blueye Dive Buddy ([iOS](https://apps.apple.com/us/app/blueye-dive-buddy/id1453884806?ls=1) / [Android](https://play.google.com/store/apps/details?id=no.blueye.divebuddy))
+For lower latency streaming (on a PC) you can see the instructions on using [`Gstreamer`](./video/gstreamer-for-video-streaming.md), or if you just want to watch a low latency stream you can download the Blueye Dive Buddy ([iOS](https://apps.apple.com/us/app/blueye-dive-buddy/id1453884806?ls=1) / [Android](https://play.google.com/store/apps/details?id=no.blueye.divebuddy))